 This requires the ability to frankly admit your drawbacks as well as candid admission of the guilt involved in infidelity.
 Your wife has done something which she should not have done, agreed.
 But who compelled her to do what she did?
 It's you and nobody else.
 While she should take steps not to repeat such actions in future, you on your part should also take care to correct or improve upon your inadequacies.

 When your wife admits her guilt, to put the marriage back on tracks, the onus lies with you, to pardon her unconditionally.
+As both you set out to bridge the existing gaps in the marriage, you need to take care to be extra sensitive to the issue of past infidelity.

 Finally, you have to remember that your wife is in as much pain (for causing hurt to you as well as to herself) as you are.
 Therefore, there is no question of trying to put the blame on her for inviting misery into the marriage - you and your shortcomings provoked her and she had fallen prey to temptation.
 It is really as simple as that.
 Pardon your loved one, if you truly feel that life would be quite meaningless without her around.
 The call is yours, completely.